electron/electronjs.org-old/_docs/tutorial/using-native-node-modules.md

 ### Installing modules and rebuilding for Electron

-You can also choose to install modules like other Node projects, and then rebuild the modules for Electron with the [`electron-rebuild`](https://github.com/paulcbetts/electron-rebuild) package.
+You can also choose to install modules like other Node projects, and then rebuild the modules for Electron with the [`electron-rebuild`][electron-rebuild] package.
 This module can get the version of Electron and handle the manual steps of downloading headers and building native modules for your app.

 An example of installing `electron-rebuild` and then rebuild modules with it: